-I always say less than 4 weeks with some sneak peeks beforehand.
+I always say less than four weeks with some sneak peeks beforehand.

 7) What happens if your photographer gets sick or ill?

 I will always have a backup photographer as I have a lot of colleagues and associates in the NYC Wedding Photography world.
-Everyone we work with is equally amazing whom we can always count on for help.
-Also, I have personally trained a couple of my partners so they know exactly what to do as the main shooter.
+Everyone we work with is equally amazing; we can always count on them for help.
+Also, I have personally trained a couple of my partners, so they know exactly what to do as the main shooter.

 8) What is your deposit policy?

-This is a very important question to add to your “10 Questions” list.
+This is important to add to your “10 Questions” list.
 A 50% retainer is due when the contract is signed, and the remaining balance is due 30 days before the wedding day.

 9) What if I must cancel or the wedding is canceled?

 10) Who are your references?

 Lastly, make sure you ask your photographer for references or check for their verified testimonials.
-Once again, your big day is important and you have a lot of important people to see, with a lot of activities to do.
-Let the wedding photographer be your biggest support system, documenting all of those beautiful moments.
+Once again, your big day is important, and you have a lot of important people to see and many activities to do.
+Let the wedding photographer be your biggest support system, documenting all those beautiful moments.
 Having a wedding photographer who can capture those detailed moments is someone worth booking.

 Many photographers are out there now, so you want to choose someone with personality.
-This person should be a seasoned photographer because your wedding is a once in a lifetime event.
-There is no room for mistakes, nor room for trial and error.
+This person should be a seasoned photographer because your wedding is a once-in-a-lifetime event.
+There is no room for mistakes nor room for trial and error.